bottad/rrtstar/README.md

 ## Use

-Define your map configuration in a config.yaml file in the config folder and choose your config file in the main file code, then run the main file.
+Define your map configuration in a config.yaml file in the config folder and choose your config file in the main file code.
+Also deside on whether to import rrtstar.py or reverse_rrtstar in main.py, to eighter start the tree generation from the start or the goal.
+Then run the main file as follows:

 ```
 python src/main.py